sdpgroup2/sdp/howto/README_VISION.md

 If so, it adds that pixel and returns true.

 To get the rectangles of objects in the cluster use:
-`public List<Rect> getRects(int minWidth, int maxWidth,
+`public List<Rect> getRects(int minLength, int maxLength,
-                            int minHeight, int maxHeight,
+                            int minBreadth, int maxBreadth,
                             float minFill, float maxFill)`

 This will return rectangles for every region of pixels in the cluster.
-Using the min/max width/height parameters, you can filter out rectangles which are too big or small.
+Using the min/max length/breadth parameters, you can filter out rectangles which are too big or small.
 The minFill and maxFill refer to how much of the rectangle is filled with pixels.
 The value 0.5 for example means a rectangle which is half-full of pixels.